fastly/next-compute-js/README.md

 ### <a name="running-locally"></a> Test the project locally

-You can run your Compute@Edge application in
+You can run your Compute application in
 [Fastly's local development environment](https://developer.fastly.com/learning/compute/testing/#running-a-local-testing-server).

 After initializing your project and setting up the runtime, from inside the Next app's root directory, type the following: